Board Game Business Podcast

 Direct download: audio.mp3

-Category:general -- posted at: 8:18pm PDT
+Category:general -- posted at: 8:18pm PST

 Brian discusses his experience with marketing after a game release, Jeremy tells tales of fellow designers at conventions, and Richard reminisces about the buyer experience.